ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 enhanced_loading: null
 ---

 In this model, we will be sending logs directly from a service to an OpenTelemetry [Collector](https://opentelemetry.io/docs/collector/) over the network using the [OTLP](https://opentelemetry.io/docs/specs/otel/protocol/) protocol.
-This is typically the most straightforward way to accommodate logging with OpenTelemetry.
+This is the default mechanism the OpenTelemetry SDKs use for exporting logs from a service.

 ![method-1](../assets/method1.svg)